-The following is a small list of resources that are available under the Each Mind Matters umbrella of initiatives and partners to assist you with making a film.
+The following is a small list of resources that are available to assist you with making a film.
 This is not a conclusive list and if you can’t find the resources you need in the language or for the cultural group you are working with in your film, please contact us.
 We are partnering with a wide range of community-based organizations and through their network can hopefully connect you to the resources or information you are looking for.

 General Cultural Resources

 - The California MHSA Multicultural Coalition administered by REMHDCO is an Each Mind Matters and Directing Change partner.
 Some of their members have joined the Directing Change Through the Lens of Culture Advisory Group and are providing support to the contest.
 In addition, they have published a series of “State of the State” Reports on different communities including Deaf and Hard of Hearing, Russian-speaking, Middle Eastern and Southwest Asian Communities, as well as Refugee, and Asylees.